MuhammadKhoshnaw/BasicMVIApp/README.md

 }
 ```

 Now let's check the [LoadMovieList](useCase/src/main/java/com/khoshnaw/usecase/movie/loadMovieList/LoadMovieList.kt).
-Our usecase has a movieGateway
+Our usecase has a
-object that will be used to access systems data.
-In onReady we are making our output port observe the locally cached movie list using our movieGateway
+MovieRepository object that will be used to access systems data.
+In onReady we are making our output port observe the locally cached movie list using
-object.
+our MovieRepository object.
 When the usecase is ready we also load new movies if we don’t have any movies in our cash.

 The startUpdatingMovieList is used to start the loading of a new movie process.
 First, we tell our output port to show the loading.
 Then we try to
-update our movies locally using our gateway, then we hide the loading again.
+update our movies locally using our repository, then we hide the loading again.
 Notice that if we fail to update movies we throw an exception.
-But we are
+But we
-throwing the exception after we hide the loading.
+are throwing the exception after we hide the loading.

 ```
 class LoadMovieList @Inject constructor(